andersonas25/Hubitat-TED5000.driver/README.md

 If everything is working you can select the following attributes for a dashboard item.

-Solar_power	 	= 	Most recent power reading from MTU2
-Solar_today 		=	Cumulative power since midnight from  MTU2
-Solar_peak		=	The highest power reading since midnight from MTU2 Solar_saving_MTD	=	Cumulative cost since beginning of billing cycle from MTU2 Solar_saving_TDY	=	Cumulative cost since midnight from MTU2
-Solar_power_average	=	Average daily power generate this billing cycle from MTU2 Solar_power_factor	=	Power Factor calculated from MTU2
-Net_power		=	Net power usage MTU1 – MTU2
-Adjusted_load		=	Total power used on MTU1
-Voltage		=	Most recent voltage reading cost_today		=	Total Cumulative cost since midnight daily_max_power	=	Peak max power since midnight daily_min_power	=	Minimum power reading since midnight power_factor		=	power factor calculated on MTU1

-Using the LiveData.xml file from your TED5000 as a guide add state variables and attributes or  rename the existing state and attributes as needed to fit your configuration.
+Using the LiveData.xml file from your TED5000 as a guide add state variables and attributes or rename the existing state variables and attributes as needed to fit your configuration.